nyangweso-rodgers/databases-and-messaging-services/01-databases/01-postgresql/Readme.md

 - It began in 1986 as a research project at the University of California, Berkeley.
 The project aimed to create a database system that could handle complex data and relationships more effectively than existing systems.
 - In 1995, the project added support for SQL, a standard language for working with databases, and was renamed PostgreSQL.

+# How PostgreSQL Stores Data

+- Postgres stores all its data in a directory sensibly called `/var/lib/postgresql/data`
+- Example:
+  - Let's spin up an empty Postgres installation with Docker and mount the data directory in a local folder so that we can see what’s going on in there
+    ```sh
+      docker run --rm -v ./pg-data:/var/lib/postgresql/data -e POSTGRES_PASSWORD=password postgres:16
+    ```
+  - Files created include:
+    - When you start up a fresh Postgres server, **Postgres** will automatically create 3 databases for you. i.e.,:
+      1. `postgres` – when you connect to a server, you need the name of a database to connect to, but you don’t always know what the name is.
+This is also true of database management tools.
+While it’s not strictly necessary, you can almost always rely on the postgres database existing – once you’ve connected to this empty, default database, you can list all the other databases on the server, create new databases, and so on.
+      2. `template0`, `template1` – as the name suggests, these databases are templates used to create future databases.

 # Why PostgreSQL for Web Development?